GEHC-HDS/docker-labs/practice-labs/monitoring.md

 # Run Monitoring Stack With Docker Compose

-## Plesae follow instructions from here
+## Please follow instructions from here

 - https://github.com/stefanprodan/dockprom
 - This dockerizes Prometheus, Grafana and others into a nice stack